sMailund/brass-backend/readme.md

 so few resources were invested in architecture, robustness and security.
 ### solution
-The following is a simple backend that serves as a thin layer between gcp data and the frontend (WIP) running on gcp app engine.
+In order to keep costs down and rapidly iterate without having to deal with setting up servers and stuff, the project was built on the Google Cloud Platform (gcp) The following is a simple backend that serves as a thin layer between gcp data and the frontend (WIP) running on gcp app engine.